2018–2019 Ingushetia protests: Protests

-On October 17, the Constitutional Court of the Republic of Ingushetia accepted for consideration the request of the deputies of the People's Assembly of the Republic of Ingushetia on the verification of the constitutionality of the Law of the Republic of Ingushetia dated October 4, 2018 No. 42-RZ "On approval of the Agreement on the establishment of the border between the Republic of Ingushetia and the Chechen Republic", as well as complaints from residents of the republic on violation of rights and freedoms by this law.
-On October 24, at about ten o'clock in the evening on October 24, 2018, representatives of the authorities of the Chechen Republic again visited Ingushetia.
-The Chairman of the Parliament of the Chechen Republic Magomed Daudov arrived in the village of Novy Redant with a visit to Elder Akhmed Barakhoev, the leader of the organizing committee of the protest rally [33].
-A crowd of a huge number of people formed in the courtyard of Akhmed Barakhoev for an hour —— The Ingush, worried about Barakhoev's safety, gathered to support him.
+On 17 October the Constitutional Court of the Republic of Ingushetia accepted for consideration the request of the deputies of the People's Assembly of the Republic of Ingushetia on the verification of the constitutionality of the Law of the Republic of Ingushetia dated 4 October 2018 No. 42-RZ "On approval of the Agreement on the establishment of the border between the Republic of Ingushetia and the Chechen Republic", as well as complaints from residents of the republic on violation of rights and freedoms by this law.
+On 24 October at about 22:00, representatives of the authorities of the Chechen Republic again visited Ingushetia.
+The Chairman of the Parliament of the Chechen Republic Magomed Daudov arrived in the village of Novy Redant with a visit to Elder Akhmed Barakhoev, the leader of the organizing committee of the protest rally.
+A crowd of a huge number of people formed in the courtyard of Akhmed Barakhoev for an hour — The Ingush, worried about Barakhoev's safety, gathered to support him.
 According to the elder, Magomed Daudov called him in advance and asked permission to come.
 Daudov notified Barakhoev that Ramzan Kadyrov was inviting him to the Sharia court in Chechnya.
 The invitation also concerned the former Minister of the Ministry of Internal Affairs of the Republic of Ingushetia, Akhmed Pogorov, who spoke out to the head of the Chechen Republic at the rally.
 Akhmed Barakhoev refused the invitation.
 As it turned out later, Magomed Daudov, before meeting with Akhmed Barakhoev, visited the house of the Mufti of Ingushetia Isa Khamkhoev, but did not find him there.
 Daudov recorded a video against the background of Khamkhoev's court, commenting on the absence of the mufti.
 According to Magomed Daudov, Khamkhoev did not answer his calls.
-Daudov suggested that the mufti is deliberately hiding.
+Daudov suggested that the mufti was deliberately hiding.

-On October 27, the Mufti of Ingushetia Isa Khamkhoev condemned Magomed Daudov's visit to his home and declared: "If you come to me again, then I am not responsible for my youth!"
-On October 29, two deputies of the People's Assembly of the Republic of Ingushetia withdrew from the Constitutional Court of the Republic of Ingushetia a request to check the Law on the approval of the border with Chechnya; a petition was also filed to disqualify the chairman of the Constitutional Court of Ingushetia Ayup Gagiev.
+On 27 October the Mufti of Ingushetia Isa Khamkhoev condemned Magomed Daudov's visit to his home and declared: "If you come to me again, then I am not responsible for my youth!"
+On 29 October two deputies of the People's Assembly of the Republic of Ingushetia withdrew from the Constitutional Court of the Republic of Ingushetia a request to check the Law on the approval of the border with Chechnya; a petition was also filed to disqualify the chairman of the Constitutional Court of Ingushetia Ayup Gagiev.
 However, this is not a reason to cancel the court hearing on this issue.
-The Constitutional Court of Ingushetia confirmed that the meeting on the legality of the Law on approving the border agreement with Chechnya will be held on Tuesday October 30, 2018, the meeting is scheduled to begin at 10:00 a.m.
+The Constitutional Court of Ingushetia confirmed that the meeting on the legality of the Law on approving the border agreement with Chechnya will be held on Tuesday 30 October 2018, the meeting is scheduled to begin at 10:00 a.m.
 Gunfire was heard during demonstrations in Magas.